 The Politics of Recognition. (with Brian Halpin)

 The importance of game play to the production of consent has been one of the major insights into the the labor process over the last four decades.
 Scholars have documented how games generate both status for workers and surplus value for companies.
 According to existing studies, workers' investment in games is based, in part, on financial incentive: work games are built around the potential to increase one's take-home pay.
 This begs the question: under what conditions might workers invest in game play without economic incentive from management?
-Drawing on a comparative case study of undocumented Latino kitchen workers in a high-end restaurant and gay-identified theme park entertainment workers, this paper examines how stigma and precarity shape game play in the labor process.
-Rather than playing for additional pay, these workers attempt to amass dignity at work through the accumulation of situated cultural capital that they can translate into recognition.
+Drawing on a comparative case study of undocumented Latino kitchen workers in a high-end restaurant and gay-identified theme park entertainment workers, this paper examines how gender and precarity shape game play in the labor process.
+Rather than playing for additional pay, these workers attempt to secure dignity at work through games that help them accumulate gendered cultural capital that can be translated into recognition.
 This provides men with validation of otherwise stigmatized identities, and allows them to experience and claim a sense of personhood under precarious, objectifying work conditions.